pulumi/pulumi/docs/design/packages.md

 * A class may subclass any number of conjurable classes using `implements`.

-The distinction between these is that `extends` is used to inherit properties, methods, and possibly a constructor from one other concrete class, while `implements` marks a particular type as explicitly convertable to certain conjurable types.
+The distinction between these is that `extends` is used to inherit properties, methods, and possibly a constructor from one other concrete class, while `implements` marks a particular type as explicitly convertible to certain conjurable types.
 This can be used to declare that a particular conjurable type is convertible even when duck-typing handles it.

 For example, imagine we want an `Employee` which is a special kind of `Person`: